 Though excess body fat is unhealthy, it makes a difference where the fat is located.
 Research shows a certain type of belly fat is the most dangerous of all.

-Dangers of Belly Fat
+Dangers of belly fat

 There are two kinds of body fat: subcutaneous and visceral.

-The fat on your butt, thighs, even belly — the fat you can grab with your hands — is called subcutaneous fat.
+The fat on your butt, thighs, and even belly — the fat you can grab with your hands — is called subcutaneous fat.
 It lies just beneath the skin and does not pose that big of a health problem, according to experts.

 The fat deep in your belly that you cannot see or touch is called visceral fat.
 It accumulates in and around major internal organs, such as your liver, intestines, and pancreas.
 And that’s what makes visceral fat so dangerous.
 Fat tissue secretes not only hormones but also inflammatory substances.
 When this fat is wrapped around internal organs, it increases the secretion of these inflammatory substances, leading to inflammation.
 It also disrupts hormones that regulate appetite, weight, and brain function.